ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-12-25-migration-from-dialogflow-to-rasa-the-missing-part.md

 > Since DialogFlow's dialogue management is a rule-based approach, you cannot export any training data which you could use directly to train the Rasa dialogue model.
 The good news is that you have access to conversations history on DialogFlow and you can use it as a basis for generating training data for Rasa Core model.

-So the recipe is “go to your log of bot's conversations and write stories by hand”.
+So the recipe is "go to your log of bot's conversations and write stories by hand".
 Don't give up – there is a way how automatically or semi-automatically to solve this.
 Let's move to …

 ## HOWTO